matplotlib/matplotlib/doc/devel/development_workflow.rst

    git log

-You can also look at the `network graph visualizer`_ for your github repo.
+You can also look at the `network graph visualizer <https://github.com/matplotlib/matplotlib/network>`_ for your github repo.

-Finally the :ref:`fancy-log` ``lg`` alias will give you a reasonable text-based graph of the repository.

 .. _rebase-on-trunk: